flexatone/present-df-typing/doc/pycon-2025/slides.md

     * The type of the index labels
     * The type of the columns labels
     * The types of data in columns
-* Only StaticFrame has implemented a true generic definition
+* StaticFrame has implemented a true generic definition
 * `TypeVarTuple` makes it possible

 </Transform>